-{\em General Streett objectives in standard graphs} arise, for example, in the verification of closed systems with strong fairness conditions~\cite{LH2000,DPC2009,Fra86}.
-In program verification, a scheduler is {\em strongly fair} if every event that is enabled infinitely often is scheduled infinitely often.
+\emph{General Streett objectives in standard graphs} arise, for example, in the verification of closed systems with strong fairness conditions~\cite{LatvalaH00,DuretLutzPC09,Francez86}.
+In program verification, a scheduler is \emph{strongly fair} if every event that is enabled infinitely often is scheduled infinitely often.
 Thus, verification of systems with strong fairness conditions directly corresponds to checking the non-emptiness of Streett automata, which in turn corresponds to determining the winning set in standard graphs with Streett objectives.
 Note, however, that a Streett objective can either specify desired behaviors of the system or erroneous ones, and for erroneous specifications, it is useful to have a \emph{certificate} (as defined below) to identify an error trace of the system~\cite{Ehlers10,LatvalaH00,DuretLutzPC09}, such as in the counterexample-guided abstraction refinement approach (CEGAR)~\cite{ClarkeGJLV03}.

 Note that \emph{standard graphs} are relevant for the verification of \emph{closed} systems or \emph{open} systems with demonic non-determinism (e.g., all inputs are from the environment that are not controllable); while \emph{game graphs} are relevant for the synthesis and verification of \emph{open} systems with both angelic and demonic non-determinism (e.g., certain inputs are controllable, and certain inputs are not controllable).

-{\em Previous results.} We summarize the previous results for game graphs and graphs with Streett objectives.
+\emph{Previous results.} We summarize the previous results for game graphs and graphs with Streett and Parity objectives.